 Do it a little easy way.
 You can help by telling the rule first.

-For example, draw this picture or any one part of it on board and encourage the child to guess the next number and share strategy used to arrive upon the answer.
+For example, draw this picture or any one part of it on the board and encourage the child to guess the next number and share the strategy used to arrive at the answer.

 5. Use mnemonics to memorize steps

 We all have heard the name ‘BODMAS’.
-It is the classic example of the sequencing of operations.
+It is a classic example of the sequencing of operations.
 The same set of numbers can give different results when the BODMAS is not applied.

-Similar mnemonics can be used for helping the kids in memorizing the steps when the sequence involves multiple operations.
+Similar mnemonics can be used to help the kids in memorizing the steps when the sequence involves multiple operations.
 For example, consider this series

 5 12 26 54